2026 Competitions

 Cash: $1000 first prize — $500 second prize — $250 third prize

-Other: Trophies and merchandise vouchers and/or event passes.
+Other: Trophies, merchandise vouchers, and/or event passes.

 Description:

-• This Balboa and Bal-Swing competition is designed to showcase the intricacies of partnering and musicality in the mid-tempo round as well as the excitement of Bal-Swing and LA Swing in the fast round.
+• This Balboa and Bal-Swing competition is designed to showcase the intricacies of partnering and musicality in the mid-tempo round, as well as the excitement of Bal-Swing and LA Swing in the fast round.

 • Prelims: Couples will dance in heats to a minimum of three songs at three different tempos.
 The Open Classic and the Wildcard share a single preliminary round—anyone competing in the Open Classic prelims is eligible to compete in the Wildcard finals.